ChihLi/chihli.github.io/_pages/portfolio.md

 {% capture mf %}
 **Multi-Fidelity or Single-Fidelity?**
 In many scientific applications, researchers combine expensive high-accuracy simulations with cheaper low-accuracy ones.
 But is multi-fidelity modeling always better than using a single high-fidelity simulator?

-In [this work](https://epubs.siam.org/doi/full/10.1137/22M1532007), we provide a theoretical understanding of when multi-fidelity emulation truly improves prediction accuracy — and when it does not.
-Our results reveal that blindly adding low-fidelity data can sometimes hurt performance.
-This work provides practical guidance for designing computer experiments efficiently.
+In [this work](https://epubs.siam.org/doi/full/10.1137/22M1532007), we provide a theoretical understanding of when multi-fidelity emulation improves prediction accuracy — and when it does not.
+We show that blindly adding low-fidelity data can sometimes hurt performance, and we give guidance for designing computer experiments efficiently.
 {% endcapture %}
 <div class="notice--primary">{{ mf | markdownify }}</div>

 {% capture rna %}
 **Beyond Linear Relationships in Multi-Fidelity Modeling**
 Traditional multi-fidelity models assume a simple linear relationship between low- and high-fidelity simulations.
 But real-world systems are rarely that simple.

-In [this work](https://doi.org/10.1080/00401706.2024.2320211), we introduce the
-<strong>RNA (Recursive Non-Additive) model</strong>, which allows flexible nonlinear
-dependence across fidelities.
-This significantly improves predictive accuracy in complex engineering and scientific applications.
+In [this work](https://doi.org/10.1080/00401706.2024.2320211), we introduce the **RNA (Recursive Non-Additive) model**, allowing flexible nonlinear dependence across fidelities and improving predictive accuracy in complex applications.

 Open-source implementation: [RNAmf (CRAN)](https://cran.r-project.org/web/packages/RNAmf/index.html).
 {% endcapture %}
 <div class="notice--info">{{ rna | markdownify }}</div>